 There are certain medicines, supplements, and foods you should not take or eat if you are taking Ibrance:

 - You should not take a type of medicine called a CYP3A inhibitor because it increases the effects of Ibrance.
 This class of medicines includes antifungal medicines such as Onmel (chemical name: itraconazole) and Biaxin (chemical name: clarithromycin), as well as antiretroviral drugs used to treat HIV such as Kaletra (chemical name: lopinavir and ritonavir).

 - You should not take a type of medicine called a CYP3A inducer because it decreases the effects of Ibrance.
 This class of medicines includes Rifamate (chemical name: rifampin), an antibiotic used to treat tuberculosis, and Carbatrol (chemical name: carbamazepine), which is used to control certain types of seizures in people with epilepsy.

 - You should not take St. John’s wort, an herb that is sometimes used to control depression and anxiety, because it can decrease the effects of Ibrance.

 - You should not eat grapefruit or pomegranate or drink grapefruit juice or pomegranate juice because they can increase the effects of Ibrance.

-Right now, Ibrance is only approved for postmenopausal women and men.
-But it’s important to know that women who are pregnant or are planning to get pregnant should not take Ibrance.
+It’s important to know that women who are pregnant or are planning to get pregnant should not take Ibrance.
 Doctors don’t know if Ibrance will harm your unborn baby.
 It’s important that you don’t get pregnant while you’re taking Ibrance; you must use effective birth control while you’re taking it and for at least 2 weeks after your last dose.